SDI

 Scientific Research

 Saunders Island has supported and has served as the main study site for research on the ecology of the near-threatened raptor, Striated Caracara (Phalcoboenus australis), or more commonly reffered to as "Johnny Rooks" in the Falkland Islands.
-Falklands Conservation works in collaboration with biologists from Hawk Mountain Sanctuary in Pennsylvania, USA and Boise State University in Idaho, USA.
 There are an estimated 3,000 Johnny Rooks left in the world, with the highest density within the Falklands.
 Despite how highly curious and personable these raptors are, little studies have been conducted on them.
 Our goal is to understand more about them as a species, both as a population and as individuals.
 One way we begin to do this is by placing unique bands/rings on one of their legs.
 Please scroll down to learn more about the project, the team, and how you can help out with the study!

 Falklands Conservation is a Falkland Islands and UK registered charity dedicated to protecting the island's unique wildlife and environment.
-The raptors project is managed by Micky Reeves and is funded by Darwin Initiative Fund through March 2015.
 Click "Falklands Conservation" above to learn more about this charity.

 Interested in learning more about the